The Team Compass®

 To participate in the certification course, you are required to be authorised in and have practical experience with either the Jungian Type Index (JTI) or MBTI®, and that you have fundamental

 theoretical and practical experience with groups/teams – either as a participant in or as developer of these.

-In module 1, you are provided with a thorough insight to and understanding of the nine team roles of the Team Compass® and their connection to the typology concepts.
+You are provided with a thorough insight to and understanding of the nine team roles of the Team Compass® and their connection to the typology concepts.
 It includes working practically with exercises and activities to highlight the team roles, and the method is looked upon in connection with team development and group dynamics.

 The Team Compass® is a process tool, which is based upon the Jungian typology, which means that the tool can be used together with both JTI and other tools built upon Jungian typology, such as MBTI®, to identify the preferred team roles of the focus persons.
 The Team Compass® identifies in total eight different roles, which signifies which functions in the team each team member prefers to perform.
 By using the Team Compass®, their three most preferred roles in the team are identified according to their type code.

 How to use it

 Based upon the team members’ Jungian preferences, the individual team member’s roles in the Team Compass® are identified.
 These roles describe how the individual as well as the team spend their time, and where their focus and strengths are located.
 Thus, a dialogue can arise of when the roles are considered an advantage in the task-solving and when the team has to be ready to challenge their own habits and preferred action patterns.
 This dialogue is helped along by various reflection and collaboration exercises and

 incorporates the role of the individual with the task of the team.

 The unique strengths of the Team Compass® are the connection between the sub-processes in a typical work assignment, i.e. innovation, communication or execution, and the preferences of the individual team member.
 So a teambuilding process, built around the Team Compass®, will make the hidden preferences